US strikes at a Huawei prize: Chip juggernaut HiSilicon

 HILSILICON IN TOUGH SPOT

 Still, analysts agree HiSilicon is in a tough spot.
-Nearly all chip factories globally - including China's leading foundry, Semiconductor Manufacturing - buy gear from the same equipment makers, led by U.S. firms Applied Materials, Lam Research and KLA.
+Nearly all chip factories globally - including China's leading foundry, Semiconductor Manufacturing International Corp - buy gear from the same equipment makers, led by US firms Applied Materials Inc, Lam Research Corp and KLA Corp.

-While there are alternatives to American machines - Japan's Tokyo Electron, for example, makes gear that competes with Applied Materials - replacing U.S. technology is not as simple as swapping out a machine.
+While there are alternatives to American machines - Japan's Tokyo Electron Ltd, for example, makes gear that competes with Applied Materials - replacing US technology is not as simple as swapping out a machine.

 “You almost have to think about it like a heart transplant," said VLSI Research Chief Executive Dan Hutcheson, noting that chip production lines are finely calibrated systems where everything has to work well together.

-Doug Fuller of the Chinese University of Hong Kong said Huawei had a few options.
-It could slip around the rule by having suppliers ship directly to Huawei customers, though the U.S. officials said they would be vigilant about such workarounds.
+Doug Fuller of the City University of Hong Kong said Huawei had a few options.
+It could slip around the rule by having suppliers ship directly to Huawei customers, though the US officials said they would be vigilant about such workarounds.

 Huawei and the Chinese government could re-double efforts to build production capabilities that did not require U.S. tools, by investing in nascent Chinese competitors and buying from Japanese and Korean firms, even if that required quality sacrifices.